Obersiggenthal

-Obersiggenthal is a municipality located in the Limmat Valley, within the district of Baden, in the canton of Aargau, Switzerland.
+Obersiggenthal (High Alemannic: Obersiggetal) is a municipality located in the Limmat Valley, within the district of Baden, in the canton of Aargau, Switzerland.

 History

-Obersiggenthal is first mentioned around 1303-08 as Sikental.
+Obersiggenthal is first mentioned around 1303–08 as Sikental.

 Geography

 Obersiggenthal has an area, As of 2006, of 8.4 km2.
 Of this area, 35.6% is used for agricultural purposes, while 43.5% is forested.
 Of the rest of the land, 19.6% is settled (buildings or roads) and the remainder (1.3%) is non-productive (rivers or lakes).

 The municipality is located in the Baden district, between the Siggenberg and the Limmat river.
 It consists of the villages of Nussbaumen, Kirchdorf and Rieden and the hamlets of Tromsberg, Ebnet and Hertenstein.

 Coat of arms

 The blazon of the municipal coat of arms is Gules two Keys Argent in saltire crossed by the third double warded in Pale.